hyprwm/hyprland-wiki/content/Useful Utilities/Status-Bars.md

 ### Quickshell

-[Quickshell](https://quickshell.outfoxxed.me/) is a flexbile QtQuick-based desktop shell toolkit.
+[Quickshell](https://quickshell.outfoxxed.me/) is a flexible QtQuick-based desktop shell toolkit.
 Note that although Qt is notoriously hard to theme, Quickshell can be styled independently.

 To get started, see the